mdmazidulislam26/SM-WEB/README.md

 This repository contains the source code for a **Full-Stack Social Media Web Application** built using **Java Spring Boot** for the backend.
-The project is designed to provide social media features, including user authentication, posts, comments, reels, messaging, and more.
+The project is designed to provide social media features, including user authentication, posts, comments, reels, messaging, and more

 ---